GameDevCoder/portfolio/_clients/cavia.md

 #### Procedural Effects

 Procedural effects are created dynamically with mathematics and geometry at runtime.
 I worked on creating a trail effect for the attack motion of a wolf enemy.
-It was created using splines and cylinder tubes.
-The color and the alpha of the effect would fade over time in relation to the wolf's position and speed in the game.
+It was created using mathematical splines and cylinder tubes.
+The size and length as well as the color and the alpha of the effect would change over time in relation to the wolf's position and speed in the game.

 &nbsp;